lukaszmojek/LoreLeaf/README.md

 ## The why

-### Inspiration

 What are ebooks missing?
 Every time I am reading one of those I feel left out due to the lack of drawings and maps, that are most of the time present in their paper equivalents.
 Other problem that I couldn't see being addressed properly are:

 - No access to the whole world described in the book (lore), which does not boil down to simple searching the text
 - The lack of specifically selected soundtracks to accompany the reading
 - No way quickly access artwork for the book (if it exists)

-### Technology considerations

-- [Bevy](https://bevyengine.org/) - open source game engine written in Rust
-- [Godot](https://godotengine.org/) (with gdext plugin) - open source game engine with extension for supporting Rust as a scripting language
-- [Tauri](https://tauri.app/) - open source framework for developing desktop applications with a web frontend

-Since from all of those, the one that is giving the most freedom is **Bevy**, I decided to go with it.

 ---